antronerds/r2-training-courses/docs/Finding_structural_variants.md

 To see how chromothripsis relates to clinical data we can investigate survival data in R2.

-* From the left menu in the main Graduate Training Course datascope panel select Kaplan Meier > By annotated parameter
+* From the left menu in the main Graduate Training Course datascope panel select **Kaplan Meier > By annotated parameter**
-* Click next in the dataselection panel, the appropriate Neuroblastoma set has already been selected.
+* Make sure that the appropriate neuroblastoma set has been selected in the dataselection panel: 'Tumor Neuroblastoma (combat) - Versteeg - 122 - MAS5.0(bc) - u133p2'.
+Click **Next**.
 * A selection menu appears, in the **use track** field select the track cg_chromothripsis and click next

 ---------